nwg-piotr/swayinfo/README.md

 ### i3 compatibility

-The script **should** work well on i3, but for some mysterious reason it works well for me on 2 of my 3 machines.
+The script **should** work well on i3, but for some mysterious reason it behaves correctly on 2 of my 3 machines.
 On the third one, one event seems to trigger another one, and the program loops.
 This needs further investigation.
 For now use on i3 at your own risk.